fortunejuggle/src/docs/lpic2.209.1.md

 -   Print jobs are sent to the local printer queue "Printer\_1"

--   The service is not made browseable, so cannot be looked up by connecting to the server
+-   The service is made browsable so it can be looked up by connecting to the server.

 -   Guest access is enabled so no authentication is needed.